-Next, a matching third set of runs was performed to investigate the effect of α_A by varying it from 2.00 (least attractive) to 0 (most attractive) and setting $\alpha_R = 48$.
+Next, a matching third set of runs was performed to investigate the effect of α_A by varying it from 2.00 (least attractive) to 0 (most attractive) and setting $\alpha_R = 4$.

 Our final set of runs investigated the role of abandoned channel healing mode without changing h_T (Fig. 4).
-We hold α_A and α_R constant over-between each 10 Myr run.
+We hold α_A and α_R constant over each 10 Myr run.

-34.5 Analysis
+3.5 Analysis

 We analyzed the planform appearance of generated topography and the location of avulsions for each run.
-For figures showing planform appearance (Fig. 5; Fig. 6; Fig. 10-12), we show each cell's high elevation normalized each cell's high elevation normalized each cell's high elevation relative to the $\eta{farfield}$ for its row.
+For figures 390 showing planform appearance (Fig. 5; Fig. 6; Fig. 10-12), we normalized each cell's high elevation relative to the $\eta{farfield}$ for its row.
 We did this because megafans are low-relief features, and the change in elevation along dip otherwise overwhelms the signal (Fig. 5).
 We quantified avulsion locations by recording the straight-line distance from the mountain-front to each avulsion.
 These data were binned every 6.25 km and plotted as histograms showing the number of avulsions moving away from the upstream boundary.
 These values are normalized to the bin with the greatest occurrence.
 For Fig. 6, we measured and binned avulsion locations in the same way for a second run without relative superelevation, but normalized this histogram to that of the base run to display the overall reduced number of avulsions.
 We also analysed avulsion locations by creating smoothed (50 kyr moving window average) curves of recorded distance to the mountain-front that show how median and 95th percentile (i.e., distal) avulsion locations change over the course of simulations.
 Finally, we analyzed differences between the proximal and distal domains for our base run by tracking the along-strike position of the active channel at two distances (12.5, 50 km) from the mountain-front for every timestep (Fig. 7).

-45. Model results
+4. Model results

-45.1.
+4.1.
 Base run and validation

 We validated our model results by comparing model output for our base run with megafan topography from ICESat-2 (Neuenschwander et al., 2020) via the OpenAltimetry platform (Khalsa et al., 2020).
-ICESat-2 is a continuously measuring (10 kHz, ~0.7 m between points on the ground) satellite that collects vegetation-penetrating laser altimetry (Neuenschwander and Pitts, 2020).
-ICESat-2 offers greater precision than radar-derived elevation at the cost of limiting data collection to ~north-south oriented linear tracks.
-While our model does not aim to precisely simulate any specific fan, the simplified model recreates the essential features of mountain-front fluvial megafans.
-The 1D elevation diffusion model reproduces rivers with appropriate channel depths and slopes, while the 2D cellular model-Our model recreates the change inbroad, low-relief, concavevex-up fan shape typical of megafans along strike profiles of the Taquari megafan, showing broad, low relief convex up topographic profiles proximally that transition to nearly flat profiles in the distal domain (Fig. 5).
-Along-dip comparisons on the Pucheveyem fan (Fig. 5) are also favorable, showing similar low-relief slopes (~0:10-3).
-These slopes change abruptly at a topographic break marking the end of the fan topography, with a shallower gradient in the distal domain.
+ICESat-2 is a continuously measuring 405 (10 kHz, ~0.7 m between points on the ground) satellite that collects vegetation-penetrating laser altimetry (Neuenschwander and Pitts, 2020).
+ICESat-2 offers greater precision than radar-derived elevation at the cost of limiting data collection to ~northsouth oriented linear tracks.
+Our model recreates the change in along-strike profiles of the Taquari megafan, showing broad, low-relief convex-up topographic profiles proximally that transition to nearly flat profiles in the distal domain (Fig. 5).
+Alongdip comparisons on the Pucheveyem fan (Fig. 5) are also favorable, showing similar low-relief slopes ($O:10^{-3}$).
+These slopes 410 change abruptly at a topographic break marking the end of the fan topography, with a shallower gradient in the distal domain.